 Sport is an opiate of sorts, but when your team’s going well, who cares?
 That’s how it is for me.
 My team is flying at the moment, footy, in general, is entertaining, and in a tough year, my tipping is great.
 Besides footy, there was cricket, which was the only downside – Australia losing in the Champions Trophy.

 It was one of those weekends of satisfying and straightforward domestic stuff.
 If I wasn’t watching sport, I was cooking.
 And if I wasn’t cooking, I was writing.
 The cooking was good.
 I made a hearty Bolognese and some chocolate brownies.
 As for the writing – well, not thrilled, but you have patches like that.
 Now back to work.

-One of the things I got up to over the weekend was to update my LinkedIn profile.
-I also did a bit of thinking about my professional future, including the possibility of returning to freelance consulting.
+I also set myself to think about my career over the weekend.
+I’m not so sure that’s what I’ve got anymore – less a career, just a job – and probably that’s why I figured I needed to do something.
+For the first time in a while, I updated my LinkedIn profile.
+Then I did some head-scratching about my professional future, including the possibility of returning to freelance consulting.
 That’s my preferred option for so many reasons, but it’s the riskiest, and it’s pretty tough too.
-As a part of that I sent off an email to the closest thing I have to a consulting mentor, who has a soft spot for my eccentric ways.
+As a part of that, I sent off an email to the closest thing I have to a consulting mentor, who has a soft spot for my eccentric ways.

-I’m not concerned about that right now.
+I’m not concerned about that right now, but I don’t want to encourage it, either.
 As I say, I feel mellow.
-It’s a short week and I have things to do that I’ll methodically work through, but I won’t be reaching.
+It’s a short week, and I have things to do that I’ll methodically work through, but I won’t be reaching.
 I’ve now got my eyes on something beyond all this.